jelaB/dnd/README.md

 Additionally, information about which spell is considered as favourite is also available from the [main spell list display](http://localhost:3000/spells) where a heart icon is displayed near spell name.

-### Solution discussion

-There are a few places in the solution which could be discussed in terms of efficiency.
-The first point for discussion is the decision to store complete ' spell detail' info retrieved from http://www.dnd5eapi.co/api/spells/{index} in redux state.
-This decision was made because of the visual representation in the 'Favourites' list.
-Since 'cards' visualization is selected as a more 'user-friendly' option, storing full details was the outcome.
-Of course, there were a few other decisions on the table, like storing URL value for every favourite spell and then retrieving data via API in the moment of 'Favourites' page visualization, but then it comes to the question of what action is 'more expensive', storing details in the redux for every spell, or pinging API for every URL, and retrieving details as a response?
-In any case, since API objected here does not contain a significant amount of data, both solutions are supposed to be acceptable.
-Also, in the implementation was used redux library to reduce unnecessary API calls, and to improve props and state propagation between components, but this also could be a place for discussion.
-Card used for spell details display contain a heart button for selecting if spell is favourite or not.
-Since redux is used for persistence of data, and spells are displayed from that place, it is questioned if spells stored in the regular spell list supposed to be expanded with one more attribute as a favourite flag role, with the aim of maintaining consistent info for related data stored on multiple places.
-Also, regarding test coverage, only unit tests for services in charge of communication with API are covered, and there are other test which could be introduced.

 ### Solution repo

 https://github.com/jelaB/dnd